Quick Search: go

 • If your government believes that you are the source of the information for the press release, it could lead to reprisals by your government.
 See ISHR Academy: What to do if you face reprisals when engaging with the UN?

-• A communication from a Special Procedure might make your government ‘dig in their heels’ an d keep using a harmful practice or support dangerous laws, etc
+• A press release or statement from a Special Procedure might make your government ‘dig in their heels’ and keep using a harmful practice or support dangerous laws, etc

 Remember: